mamerl/DMWG-dark-photon-tools/README.md

 ## Installation and setup

-To run the code a basic conda installation is needed. **First make sure you have conda installed on your laptop or cluster.` If you cannot install conda on a cluster but you have sufficient disk space miniconda is another option: https://www.anaconda.com/docs/getting-started/miniconda/main.
+To run the code a basic conda installation is needed.

+> First make sure you have conda installed on your laptop or cluster.
+If you cannot install conda on a cluster but you have sufficient disk space, miniconda is another option: https://www.anaconda.com/docs/getting-started/miniconda/main.

-The environment (packages, etc.) needed are outlined in `environment.yml`, including LHAPDF, which is required by DMWG-couplingScan-code.
+The environment (packages, etc.) needed are outlined in `environment.yml`, including LHAPDF, which is required by `DMWG-couplingScan-code`.
 For first time use, run `source install.sh` to setup an environment (it will be called `dmwg-coupling-scan`).
 For future work just run `source setup.sh` to setup the environment again.

 More information on LHAPDF installation is included in the DMWG-couplingScan-code repository in case you prefer another installation procedure.